INSIDE: The ULTIMATE GUIDE of the things you MUST pack in your Family Travel First Aid Bag.

 First Aid for Tummy Upsets

-35. Travelan diarrhoea prevention tablets (not suitable for children under 6)
+Travelan diarrhoea prevention tablets (not suitable for children under 6) are clinically proven to help reduce the risk of getting Travellers’ Diarrhoea by up to 90%.

-36. Antacids for indigestion, flatulence, wind pain, and heartburn (eg Mylanta or Gaviscon)
+Antacids are helpful for indigestion, flatulence, wind pain, and heartburn (eg Mylanta or Gaviscon)

-38. Gastrostop, Lomotil or Imodium for diarrhoea (adults only)
+Gastrostop, Lomotil or Imodium for diarrhoea is another necessity.

 In case of a poo emergency!

-40. A few pairs of disposable gloves – thank me later!
+A few pairs of disposable gloves will not go astray.

 First Aid for Toothache and Mouth Ulcers

-42. Oil of cloves for toothache (put a drop on a cotton bud, and dab on the tooth)
+Put a drop on a cotton bud, and dab on the tooth.

 Pain Relief for Headaches, Joint pain, Sore back, Injury & Flu